astamm/roahd/README.md

-Thanks to the functions for the simulation of synthetic functional datasets, both `fbplot` and `outliergram` procedures can be auto-tuned to the dataset at hand, in order to control the false outliers rate.
+Thanks to the functions for the simulation of synthetic functional datasets, both `fbplot` and `outliergram` procedures can be auto-tuned to the dataset at hand, in order to control the true positive outliers rate.